Liverpools Independent Scene - Penny Magazine

 This is the tenth year that we have been in business as GSG and the world has changed dramatically in all quarters over the last decade.
 Ten years ago the city was largely behind its Northern counterparts on the independent restaurant and bar scene, particularly Manchester and Leeds, yet in the years since Liverpool has risen up and become home to one of the most diverse independent food and drink social scenes in the country.

-Meningitis - My Story
+Running for Meningitis - My Story

 Propel - ‘Matt Farrell, founder of Graffiti Spirits and star of My Million Pound Menu, talks about his bar and restaurant concepts such as El Bandito, Salt Dog Slims and 81LTD, Santa Chupitos and being involved in the new Duke Street Food and Drink Market.’